Setting up a limited company in the UK,& things that you need to know.

 This money saved could be from claiming the right amount of expenses or savings from penalties just in case the HMRC investigates the business.

-The fact is it a legal requirement to keep the records of the transactions that happened for 6 years after the tax year-end of period the transaction occurred.
+The fact is it is a legal requirement to keep the records of the transactions that happened for 6 years after the tax year-end of the period the transaction occurred.

 Technology has made this easier and we have moved from the stage when keeping a paper record is the only requirement.

-Taking pictures of transactions such as invoice or receipt is acceptable by the HMRC.
+Taking pictures of transactions such as invoices or receipt is acceptable by the HMRC.

 You can use one of the various software in the market to serve this purpose.

 Keeping proper records also helps to preserve the memories of the transaction that occurred and plan.

 7. When do you register your business for VAT?

 You must register your business for VAT when your turnovers reach the threshold currently at £83,000.

 If you expect that your turnover would reach the threshold within 30 days.